-Buckeye Brownies are a rich brownie topped with a peanut butter truffle layer for the ultimate indulgence.
-If you’re looking for the ultimate dessert recipe, these Buckeye Brownies are in my all-time favorite category.
+Buckeye Brownies are fudgy brownies topped with a peanut butter truffle layer for the ultimate indulgence.
+If you’re looking for an easy dessert recipe, these Buckeye Brownies are in my all-time favorite category.

 After dinner tonight I went to the fridge to taste them for a second time and all that was left was a plate with crumbs on it so it must have been a hit with the whole family.

 - PEANUT BUTTER SHEET CAKE